Good Shepherd School

 The classroom teacher is responsible for each child's learning and when a child requires extra support this learning may be monitored through an Individual Education Plan (IEP), developed collaboratively by parents and whānau, school team and external professionals.

-Alson with differentiated classroom programmes, Good Shepherd School runs a number of evidence-based learning support programmes which are closely monitored and reviewed for effectiveness:
+Also with differentiated classroom programmes, Good Shepherd School runs a number of evidence-based learning support programmes which are closely monitored and reviewed for effectiveness:

 Reading Recovery

 Reading Recovery is an early literacy intervention that provides one to one teaching for children who have made slow progress learning to read and write in their first year of school.
 It is an intense, individual reading programme that caters for each child's individual needs and helps them to solve reading and writing problems.
+We are grateful to have the expertise of Rosemary Lees to support our programme.

 English Speakers of Other Languages (ESOL)